mongodb/specifications/source/auth/auth.rst

     function onOIDCRequestToken(serverInfo: OIDCMechanismServerStep1): OIDCRequestTokenResult

+If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.

 The optional token refresh callback will accept the IDP information as well as the cached OIDCRequestTokenResult and return a new OIDCRequestTokenResult.